Buying a Central Air Conditioner

 Central Air Conditioner Efficiency

-The most common measure of the efficiency of a consumer central air conditioning system is the SEER (Seasonal Energy Efficiency Ratio).
+As mentioned above, the most common measure of the efficiency of a consumer central air conditioning system is the SEER.
 Since 2006 the US government has required all new central air conditioners to have a SEER of at least 13.
-Higher efficiency models have a SEER between 14 and 22.
+Higher efficiency models have a SEER between 14 and 25.5.

 Ask a Question about your Air Conditioner